 Patients will be invited directly by the NHS to book their COVID-19 vaccination appointment at a range of locations across the country, including many Boots Pharmacies.
-Many stores are currently offering a walk in service for those who are receiving their first or second dose of the COVID-19 vaccine.

 For more information on our Northern Ireland COVID-19 Vaccination Service, and to book an appointment, please click here.

-What is a vaccine?
+What is a vaccination?

-How do vaccines work?
+How do vaccinations work?

-How long do vaccines provide immunity for?
+How long do vaccinations provide immunity for?

 Immunity provided by a vaccination can vary.
 Some vaccinations – like for polio – can offer long-term protection (although a booster dose is often required), while other vaccinations – like for the flu – are needed every year.
 This is because some viruses, including the flu virus, change regularly, and new vaccinations are produced to match the latest versions.